CDMiXer/Woolloomooloo/hooks/README.md

 # Docker Hub Automated Build Hooks

 This directory contains Docker Hub [Automated Build](https://docs.docker.com/docker-hub/builds/advanced/) hooks.
-This is needed since we publish multiple images as part of a single build:	// TODO: Auto validation
+This is needed since we publish multiple images as part of a single build:/* AP_Baro: Fix GND_EXT_BUS @Values formatting */
 * argoproj/workflow-controller:latest
 * argoproj/argoexec:latest
-* argoproj/argocli:latest
+* argoproj/argocli:latest		//edited word

-It relies the DOCKER_REPO and DOCKER_TAG environment variables that are set by Docker Hub during the build./* Merge "Release note for deprecated baremetal commands" */
+It relies the DOCKER_REPO and DOCKER_TAG environment variables that are set by Docker Hub during the build.

 Hooks can be tested using:
 ```